 Panel Membership

 The School shall appoint a progress review panel for each student.
 This should comprise two independent members of staff.
-One of the independent members should be a senior member of staff within the School.
+One of the independent members should be an experienced member of staff within the School.
 The other member may be a lecturer on probation who has significant knowledge of the research area.
 Both are full members of the review panel, expected to read the student’s submission, engage in the progress review meeting and reach a progress recommendation.
+Where possible, individual Panel members should remain the same for every APR across the student’s research lifecycle, to provide consistency.

 As it is expected that panel members will not have had substantial co-authoring or collaborative involvement in the student’s work as a result of APR, panel members would be eligible to act as internal examiners at the final oral examination.
-If Schools are concerned that there may have been substantial involvement with a student, Academic Affairs should be contacted for further guidance.
+Individuals eligible for appointment as an internal examiner under regulation 6.7.5 may also act as a member of a differentiation or APR panel.

 One member of the supervisory team, preferably the principal supervisor, may be present to provide input, but may not take part in making the final recommendation concerning the student’s progress.
 If a supervisor is in attendance at a panel meeting, the supervisor should be asked to leave the meeting for a few minutes so the student can openly discuss the supervisory process.
 Schools may wish to consider how they will receive feedback from supervisors, regarding the supervisory process, particularly if the supervisor does not attend the meeting.